BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 • Outbound calls are restricted to secure connections.

 • A credential is only attached to a request whose destination host matches the slot's allowed_hosts — so a secret can never be sent to an unintended host.
+This holds for every attach scheme (a Bearer token, HTTP Basic, a raw Authorization value, or a custom header), and a cross-host redirect strips the credential header rather than forwarding it.

 • Egress is guarded so a tool can't be tricked into reaching internal or unexpected addresses, and redirects are not followed blindly.